Claudia Cohen: Death

 Cohen died on June 15, 2007, from ovarian cancer.

 Personal life

 In 1984, Cohen began a relationship with businessman Ronald Perelman.
 The two married in 1985, and had one daughter, Samantha.
-After nine years, the couple divorced, and Cohen reportedly received a settlement of $80,000,000 (eighty million U.S. dollars).
+After nine years, the couple divorced, and Cohen reportedly received a settlement of $80,000,000.

 Cohen later dated former U.S. senator from New York state, Al D'Amato.

 At the request of Ronald Perelman, the University of Pennsylvania renamed the historic Logan Hall, sitting next to College Hall and originally named after James Logan, secretary to William Penn, "Claudia Cohen Hall," much to the surprise and dismay of some Penn faculty, alumni, and students.
 The rear of the newly renamed building overlooks Perelman Quadrangle.